 Hello and thank you for visiting my website.
-Please also visit my Pro Shop at Boulevard Billiards, 3741 E Silver Springs Boulevard, Ocala, Florida 34470 for a huge assortment of cues, cases, accessories and of course repairs.
-My regular shop hours are Mon, Tues, Friday 6-9 PM.
+Please also visit my Pro Shop at The Ocala Mall, 3711 E Silver Springs Boulevard, Ocala, Fl 34470.
+My hours are Wed-Sun 10-5 PM.
 Here are a few photos:

 The Story Behind the Revolutionary Patent Pending "Snapshot®" Tungsten Cue Stick Ferrule.